Variational Theory and Domain Decomposition for Nonlocal Problems: A Nonlocal Two-Domain Problem

 \section{A Nonlocal Two-Domain Problem}

-We will construct both strong and weak (variational) formulations for domain decomposition.
+We will construct a weak (variational) formulation for nonlocal domain decomposition.
 We first identify the pieces of the domain for this decomposition.
 Consider the domain in Figure \ref{fig:2Domain}.
 The nonlocal boundary of $\Omega$, $\mathcal{B} \Omega$, is defined to be the closed region of thickness $\delta$ surrounding $\Omega$.
 Let $\Gamma$ be the open region corresponding to the interface between the two overlapping open subdomains $\Omega^{(1)}$ and $\Omega^{(2)}$.
 We define the overlapping subdomains $\Omega^{(i)},~~i=1, 2$, as the following: